MiirHo3eIN/nao_robots_sdk/README.md

 ## Documentation

-It is always helpful to read the documentation to learn how the firmware and the classes work.
-The latest documents regarding our sdk could be found [here](http://doc.aldebaran.com/2-8/index_dev_guide.html) in Nao-SDK official webpage.
+Reading the documentation to learn how the firmware and the classes work is always helpful.
+The latest documents regarding our sdk can be found [here](http://doc.aldebaran.com/2-8/index_dev_guide.html) in Nao-SDK official webpage.